Pre-Law

 BELIEVE

-Dayton Mock Trial is one of the strongest up and coming national programs.
-In 2019, Dayton earned one of only 48 bids to the National Championship Tournament in Philadelphia.
-When COVID-19 required students to compete virtually during the 2020-21 season, Dayton rose to the challenge and still fielded two teams.
-Dayton A achieved a perfect 8-0 record at the virtual Regional tournament in Spring 2021.
+Dayton Mock Trial is a strong up and coming national program.
+In 2019 and 2024, Dayton earned one of only 48 bids to the AMTA National Championship Tournaments out of 700-plus teams to start the competition season.
 Our team members win individual outstanding attorney and/or witness awards at virtually every tournament in which they participate.
-Our teams hope to build on this tradition of success in the 2021-22 season.
+Our teams work to build on this tradition of success in every competition season.

 ACHIEVE